 As the name “envelope filter” would suggest, this modulation effect uses the envelope of the input signal's amplitude to control a filter cutoff frequency the effectively filters the output signal.

-An envelope filter effect unit will detect the amplitude of the input signal and produce generate an appropriate envelope.
-We can visualize this with the following image, where the audio signal is represented by the black line and the detected envelope is represented by the red line:
+An envelope filter effect unit will detect the amplitude of the input signal and generate an appropriate envelope.
+We can visualize this with the following image, where the black line represents the audio signal, and the red line represents the detected envelope:

 This envelope will modulate the filter of the effect unit.
 A low-pass envelope filter will look something like the following (notice how the minimum and maximum envelope markers match up):

-In order to achieve the wah-like spectral glide, the filter will generally have a resonance peak at the cutoff frequency, as depicted above.
+The filter will generally have a resonance peak at the cutoff frequency to achieve the wah-like spectral glide, as depicted above.

-Envelope filters can utilize band-pass, high-pass or low-pass filters and these filters can be swept upward or downward for a variety of effects.
+Envelope filters can utilize band-pass, high-pass or low-pass filters, which can be swept upward or downward for various effects.

 Common envelope filter controls include: